netscaler/netscaler-k8s-ingress-controller/docs/crds/cors.md

 ## CORS CRD definition

-The CORS CRD is available in the Citrix ingress controller GitHub repo at: [cors-crd.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/cors/cors-crd.yaml).
+The CORS CRD is available in the Netscaler ingress controller GitHub repo at: [cors-crd.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/cors/cors-crd.yaml).
 The CORS CRD provides attributes for the various options that are required to define the CORS policy on the Ingress Netscaler that acts as an API gateway.
 The required attributes include: `servicenames`, `allow_origin`, `allow_methods`, and `allow_headers`.

 The following are the attributes provided in the CORS CRD: